julianbohm/Piramid_Aventure/README.md

 ## Flowchart

-The Flowchart for my program was created using <b>LucidChart</b> and it visually the Chart of how all the rooms are connected.
+The Flowchart for my program was created using <b>LucidChart</b> and it a visually repesentation of how all the rooms are connected. it was a big help

  ![Flowchart](./readme-images/diagram-piramid.png)